archusXIV/mpv-playlists-manager/README.md

 ![screenshot](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpm_v.1.0.1.png)

+First of, github mention this repository as a python project but MPM is whritten in bash, and python because I have pushed my ranger configurations files whritten in that language.

-This program is just a personal project, it can be written in a better way, in another language but the goal is simply to manage playlists that mpv can read either online or from local files/directories.
+This program is just a personal project, and I wrote it as a normy Linux user (it is simple), but the goal is simply to manage playlists that mpv can read either online or from local files/directories.

 youtube-dl/yp-dlp is used to download videos or just audio and in that case if we choose webm links, ffmpeg will (if you want to) convert them in four different formats,